KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/the_morning_after/homework.md

 3. Clone your fork to your local device and open it in atom.

-4. Open the _glossary.md_ file to add your term.
+4. Open and update the _glossary.md_ markdown document to add your term.

-5. Update the markdown document in your repository.

-6. Push your changes to your repository on GitHub.

- 7. Issue a pull request to the Kansas City Women in Technology repository's master branch to have your term and its definition added to our learning resources glossary.

 {% hint style='tip' %}
 Never used markdown before and need some help figuring it out?
 Check out these resources: